 Our society puts a lot of focus on the wedding day.
 Many couples spend countless hours on wedding preparation considering where they will marry, who will come, what color the flowers will be, tasting food, contemplating wedding favors and other touches that they believe will make this day special.
-It’s common to spend large sums of money to make it happen.
+And it can be expensive to make this happen!

-In the honeymoon phase, it’s easy to allow warm and fuzzy feelings of new love (your brain chemistry playing a significant role in this, with the biological drive to ensure connection) to allow you to miss a couple of realities:
+The warm and fuzzy feelings of new love (your brain chemistry playing a significant role in this, with the biological drive to ensure connection) can set couples up to miss a few important life facts:

 - Life can be hard.

 What does marriage investment look like when it comes to having the strongest relationship possible?
 It means gathering the tools you may need for your marriage toolbox later, an awareness and understanding of the following:

 - Healthy Communication Learn to speak to your partner in a kind and compassionate way.
 Acquire the skill of presence rather than withdrawing, calmness rather than emotional reactivity.
 Listening and validation skills are critical in getting through tough conversation.

 - Emotional Safety Think of what it will take for you and your partner to feel confident in knowing you are the “port in the other’s storm.”
 A securely attached couple feels prioritized, validated, respected and generally “safe” with each other.
 There are many things that can derail emotional safety in a relationship.
 Learn what it means for each of you.

 - Relationship Balance The “you, me and we” of your relationship are like two overlapping circles.
 Many people find satisfaction with attention paid to all three aspects.
 Problems can arise for couples when there are different expectations around what this balance looks like.
 Understand where you’re both coming from and be ready to possibly compromise.